Digital Transformation in Pathology / Why and how should pathologists keep up with AI?

 Digital Transformation in Pathology podcast by Dr Aleksandra Zuraw from Digital Pathology Place – sponsored episode by Visiopharm.

-In this episode, Dr Aleksandra Zuraw speaks to David Harrison, a pathology professor at the University of St Andrews in Scotland, and a member of Visiopharm’s scientific advisory board, about artificial intelligence and why pathologists should embrace it in their work.
+In this episode, Dr Aleksandra Zuraw speaks to Prof David Harrison, a pathology professor at the University of St Andrews in Scotland, and a member of Visiopharm’s scientific advisory board, about artificial intelligence and why pathologists should embrace it in their work.

 “I think the first thing that AI does is it actually makes things easier.
 It runs things better.
 So, it might sound very unambitious, but I think one of the best things AI will do in pathology is actually to help us manage workflow.”Professor David Harrison